rauhs/klang/README.md

 ```

 You can change the behaviour of the macroexpansion of Klang by configuring it in
-various ways.
+two ways.
 All involve setting a Java system property.
 Which you can set in leiningen like so:

 ```clj